whernandez67/Random-Quote-Generator/README.md

 ________________________________________
 NOTE: It’s good practice to check your project for cross browser compatibility.
 We recommend making sure your project looks and functions as expected in at least 3 different browsers.

+**** EXTRA CREDIT *******
+Add more properties to the quote object.
+For example, a tags property could include a list of "tags" like "humor", "business", or "politics" to categorize each quote.
+When the quote changes, randomly change the background color of the page.
+Don't display a random quote more than once until ALL quotes from the array have been displayed.
+To help reviewers (and yourself) verify that the quotes don’t repeat until they’ve all been displayed, log the quote to the console each time the “Show Another Quote” button is clicked.
+Refresh the quote after a set amount of time.
+For example, every 30 seconds, make a new quote appear.
+(You can use the setInterval() or setTimeout() method to do this -- see the links in the “Additional Resources” section).
+NOTE:
+To get an "Exceeds Expectations" grade for this project, you'll need to complete each of the items in this section.
+See the rubric in the "How You'll Be Graded" tab above for details on how you'll be graded.
+If you’re shooting for the "Exceeds Expectations" grade, it is recommended that you mention so in your submission notes.
+Passing grades are final.
+If you try for the "Exceeds Expectations" grade, but miss an item and receive a “Meets Expectations” grade, you won’t get a second chance.
+Exceptions can be made for items that have been misgraded in review.